conrado-l/pf-object-viewer/README.md

 * TODO: Considerations on using Vuex for handling paging, filtering and sorting

+* TODO: Considerations over data poll from a store, avoid having 2 sources of truth

 * TODO: Consideration over accesing state and getters that generate overhead

 * TODO: Use of commit and skipping actions for synchronous state operations, avoid verbosity for small apps